-2.11 An action plan to promote equality of opportunity and good relations will be developed within 6 months of 1 April 2015 ie from the date of the new Council taking on full functions.

-2.12 The action measures that will make up our action plan will be relevant to the Council functions and will be based on an audit of inequalities.
-The audit of inequalities will gather and analyse information across the Section 75 categories4 to identify the inequalities that exist for service users and those affected by Council policies5.

-2.13 Action measures will be specific, measurable, linked to achievable outcomes, realistic and time bound.
-Action measures will include performance indicators and timescales for their achievement.
+- 2.11 An action plan to promote equality of opportunity and good relations will be developed. - 2.12 The action measures that will make up our action plan will be relevant to the Council functions and will be based on an audit of inequalities.
+The audit of inequalities will gather and analyse information across the Section 75 categories to identify the inequalities that exist for service users and those affected by Council policies. - 2.13 Action measures will be specific, measurable, linked to achievable outcomes, realistic and time bound.
+Action measures will